A Comprehensive Guide to 3D Models for Medical Image Segmentation

 Voxels

-A voxel (short for "volume pixel") is the 3D equivalent of a pixel, representing a value in a discretized 3D space.
+A voxel, short for "volume pixel," is the 3D equivalent of a pixel, representing a value in a discretized 3D space.
 In medical imaging, voxels correspond to volumetric elements in MRI or CT scans.
-By stacking 2D slices along a third dimension (depth), we obtain a volumetric dataset composed of these voxels.
+By stacking 2D slices along a third, depth dimension, we obtain a volumetric dataset composed of these voxels.

 Loss Functions

-• So in our case, it can be used to compare the pixel-wise agreement between a predicted segmentation and its corresponding ground truth.
+So in our case, it can be used to compare the pixel-wise agreement between a predicted segmentation and its corresponding ground truth.
+The Dice Loss can be viewed as a differentiable Dice Coefficient:

-• Quantifies the overlap between the segmented region and the ground truth
+• 0 indicates no overlap between the predicted and ground truth segmentation.

 Brain Tumor Segmentation Using Swin UNETR